 YouTube is the perfect place for parodies and many have noticed.
 To various degrees of success, several channels have tried to profit from it, but few have done it gracefully.

 How it should have ended (HISHE) is probably one of the funniest channels out there.
-Their animated videos about how movies should have really ended are well written and professionally produced.
+Their animated videos about how movies should have ended are well written and professionally produced.